emilyjt/docker_django_postgres_template/README.md

 A fairly basic django template that includes a non-modified [custom user model](https://docs.djangoproject.com/en/3.0/topics/auth/customizing/#using-a-custom-user-model-when-starting-a-project) and an opinionated [good folder structure](https://hynek.me/articles/testing-packaging/).

+There are several alternative custom user models included in this project:

+* Login with an email address
+* Username is no longer case sensitive

+*With more to come in the future*

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.